aws-samples/awsome-distributed-training/1.architectures/3.aws-batch/README.md

 ## Deploy with the AWS CLI

 The command to deploy the template through the CLI is shown below.
-Feel free to edit for your own configuration and parameters.
+Please edit the parameters values with your own configuration.

 ```bash